-Constant picking at your nails every now and then might just be the real reason why your nails are not growing.
+Constant picking at your nails now and then might be the real reason why your nails are not growing.

 When you bite your nails, you’re subjecting the nails to trauma which in most cases can lead to underlying health challenges such as onychomycosis.

-Onychomycosis is a very serious fungal infection of the nails which often times, leads to slow nail growth.
+Onychomycosis is a severe fungal infection of the nails which often, leads to slow nail growth.

 4. You use your nails as tools

-Although long nails serves as an hardy tool in the absence of none, this act can cause more damage to your nails that you can imagine.
+Although long nails serve as a hardy tool in the absence of none, this act can cause more damage to your nails that you can imagine.

-For example, using your nails to scratch or pierce through something might render them to fissure and they may chipped at the end.
+For example, using your nails to scratch or pierce through something might render them to fissure, and they may chip at the end.

-Often times, the nail may lift away from your nail beds.
+Often, the nail may lift away from your nail beds.
 When this happens, it may utter the way your nails are growing.
-In most cases, your nails might stopped growing even after your nail bed is completely healed.
+In most cases, your nails might stop growing even after your nail bed is completely healed.

-5. You’re lacking a key nutrient in your diet
+5. You lack a key nutrient in your diet

-This is another important aspect to look at for if your nails are not growing as they should or they suddenly stopped growing.
+This is another crucial aspect to look at for if your nails are not growing as they should or they suddenly stopped growing.

-Diets, plays a major role in nail growth.
-For example, If your nails are constantly splitting or they are brittle, it could be that you lack protein, iron or zinc in your diet .
+Diets play a significant role in nail growth.
+For example, if your nails are continually splitting or they are brittle, it could be that you lack protein, iron, or zinc in your diet.

-So incorporating food such as broccoli, spinach, veggy, whole grain, meat, eggs, or beans can help your nails grow out well in a way you least imagine.
+So incorporating food such as broccoli, spinach, veggies, whole grain, meat, eggs, or beans can help your nails grow out well in a way you least imagine.

 6. Underlying health challenges

-So if you’re experiencing halt in your nail growth, its wise to check your overall health condition first with your doctor to know what exactly is the cause of the sudden halt in nail growth.
+So if you’re experiencing a halt in your nail growth, it’s wise to check your overall health condition first with your doctor to know what exactly is the cause of the sudden stop in nail growth.